TeBossIzHere/WorkoutPlanner/README.md

 Link to project: https://workout-planner-muzaffer-ozen.herokuapp.com/homepage Link to Trello board: https://trello.com/b/CYiEYarW/project-two-workout-planner
 <ol>
-  <li>Read "ABOUT" in homepage for project context.<li>
+  <li>Read "ABOUT" in homepage for project context.</li>
-  <li>Click "WORKOUTS" to view created workouts.<li>
+  <li>Click "WORKOUTS" to view created workouts.</li>
-  <li>In "WORKOUTS", click view icon to get information on selected workout.<li>
+  <li>In "WORKOUTS", click view icon to get information on selected workout.</li>
-  <li>In "WORKOUTS", click "CREATE A WORKOUT" to be prompted to workout creation.<li>
+  <li>In "WORKOUTS", click "CREATE A WORKOUT" to be prompted to workout creation.</li>
-  <li>In view of a workout, you are able to see details and exercises of said workout.<li>
+  <li>In view of a workout, you are able to see details and exercises of said workout.</li>
-  <li>In view of a workout, click "EDIT" to be prompted to edit said workout.<li>
+  <li>In view of a workout, click "EDIT" to be prompted to edit said workout.</li>
-  <li>In view of a workout, click "DELETE" to delete said workout.<li>
+  <li>In view of a workout, click "DELETE" to delete said workout.</li>
   </ol>

  # Next Steps
  <ul>
   <li>Add "LOGIN" and "SIGN UP" functionality.<li>
-  <li>Personalized workouts in private account using "LOGIN" system.<li>
+  <li>Personalized workouts in private account using "LOGIN" system.</li>
-  <li>Add a workout API to recieve stock information and photos of exercises.<li>
+  <li>Add a workout API to recieve stock information and photos of exercises.</li>
-  <li>Add a "GLOBAL" view section to see publicly published user workouts.<li>
+  <li>Add a "GLOBAL" view section to see publicly published user workouts.</li>
-  <li>Add functionality for users to publish workouts globally.<li>
+  <li>Add functionality for users to publish workouts globally.</li>
   </ul>